-But this work hardly makes sense, given the unrealistic values of these small masses.
+But this work hardly makes sense, given the unrealistic values of the small masses received from twisted BC.

-As for the correction of zero-mode profiles (\ref{36}) of Sec.
+As for the correction of zero-mode profiles (\ref{35}) of Sec.
 6, then again it is not difficult to write down these profiles near $z = z_{IR}$, that is near $\tau = 0$, using the coordinate transformation (\ref{8}) and metric (\ref{9}).
-But now, in contrast to the situation in Sec.
+But now, in contrast to the situation considered above in Sec.
 6, the zero-modes profiles are singular at $\tau = 0$ (although their norms are integrable for $q = 0, \pm 1$, see Sec.
 4).
-Assumption $\langle H \rangle = v \, \delta(z -z_{IR}) / N$ does not work now, to get the Higgs generated masses of type (\ref{39}), (\ref{40}) it is necessary to put $\langle H \rangle = const$ in some interval in vicinity of $z = z_{IR}$, like it was done, for example, in \cite{Neronov}.
+Assumption $\langle H \rangle = Y \, \delta(z -z_{IR}) / N$ does not work now, to get the Higgs generated masses of type (\ref{38}), (\ref{39}) it is necessary to put $\langle H \rangle = const$ in some interval in vicinity of $z = z_{IR}$, like it was done, for example, in \cite{Neronov}.
 Estimates show that this way of taking into account $U \ne 1$ slightly changes the result (\ref{41}) for the quark mass ratios.
-Of course, it would be more correct to obtain the form of the bulk wave function of the Higgs field from the solution of the corresponding dynamic equation, like it is done in \cite{Neubert}.
-But it makes sense to bring the calculations to the numerical results comparable with the experiment within the framework of a realistic higher dimensional approach to the Standard Model.
-Perhaps the present paper will contribute to the search for such a realistic approach.